pv-baxi/esp32ess/docs/README.md

 * SN65HVD230 CAN bus transceiver
 * LC Display 4x20 HD44780
 * Optical impulse receiver circuit
+* red LED (with 270 Ohm resistor)
+* 2x RJ45 sockets and Network cables for VE.Bus and battery CAN

 Find a photo of my control board implementation below: